brittni-and-the-polar-bear/generative-art-library_base/README.md

 # Generative Art Library: Base

-Copyright (C) 2023-2024 brittni and the polar bear LLC
+Copyright (C) 2023-2024 brittni and the polar bear LLC.

 Base classes and methods for the brittni and the polar bear [generative art library](https://github.com/brittni-and-the-polar-bear/generative-art-library).